Antonio180233/Bus-Planner-CU/README.md

 1-Download or clone the project
----Open a  cmd in tsp project
+Open a  cmd in tsp project
 2-execute npm install yarn
 3-run a yarn build in TSP.